Oliver-makes-code/polyspring/README.md

 A Polymer style library for adding content to Bedrock (via Geyser)

+You can safely embed this library in your mod, without requiring Geyser.
+If it doesn't work without Geyser, open an issue and send me your log.

 It is currently a work in progress.
 I'm currently adding features I need for my serverside mods.
 If you want to add support for other things, send a Pull Request